Palacio de las Cortes, Madrid

-The Palace of the Cortes (in Spanish: Palacio de las Cortes), also known as the Palace of the Congress of Deputies, is the building that houses the Congress of Deputies, one of the two chambers of the Cortes Generales, the Spanish Parliament.
+The Palace of the Cortes (Spanish: Palacio de las Cortes), also known as the Palace of the Congress of Deputies, is the building that houses the Congress of Deputies, one of the two chambers of the Cortes Generales, the Spanish Parliament.
 It is located in Plaza de las Cortes in Madrid, between Zorrilla Street and Carrera de San Jerónimo, a short distance from Paseo del Prado.
 It is one of the emblematic buildings of 19th-century Madrid, built in a neoclassical style.

 History

-The site where the Palace of the Cortes now stands was previously occupied by the Convent of the Holy Spirit, belonging to the Congregation of the Minor Clerics Regular, which was severely damaged by a fire in 1823.
+The site where the Palace of the Cortes now stands was previously occupied by the Convent of the Holy Spirit, belonging to the Order of Clerics Regular Minor, which was severely damaged by a fire in 1823.

-With the advent of the liberal regime in 1834, the moderate government of Francisco Martínez de la Rosa decided to hold parliamentary sessions temporarily in the church of the convent.
+With the advent of the liberal regime in 1834, the moderate government of Francisco Martínez de la Rosa decided to hold parliamentary sessions temporarily in the conventual church.
 When the Progressive Party took power, they decided to build a new structure to replace the religious building, in front of Plaza de las Cortes.

 The project was designed and executed by the architect Narciso Pascual Colomer, with construction beginning on October 10, 1843, and the building being inaugurated on October 31, 1850, by Queen Isabella II.
 During the seven years of construction, the deputies had to meet in the Ballroom of the Royal Theatre of Madrid.